ai-forever/ReadingPipeline/README.md

 The provided [Dockerfile](Dockerfile) is supplied to build an image with CUDA support and cuDNN.

-Also you can install the necessary python packages via [requirements.txt](requirements.txt)

 ### Preparations

 - Clone the repo.